irlserver/srtla/README.md

 ### Limitations

-- The RTT calculation is simplified and could be improved in future versions
 - The error point thresholds are static and could be dynamically adjusted to better adapt to different network situations
 - The throttling might be less effective with very short ACK intervals